Cutting certain plants right back is necessary for their health, even if it looks drastic - here's how to do it right and when

 The size and style of our gardens usually restricts our choice of trees.
 While plenty of smaller trees are prized for their bark, flowers and autumn foliage, larger-growing species are often left out of the equation.
 However, by managing trees and large shrubs as coppiced specimens, you can open up a whole new world of choice and ornamental potential.

-Trees to coppice
+Trees that you should coppice

 Hornbeam

 Carpinus betulus was once one of the most commonly coppiced trees, its dense wood prized as fuel.
 Coppiced for garden use, the hornbeam would offer a dense foliage backdrop or screen, as when used for hedging.
+Looking for the best trees for small gardens?

 Birch